Roald87/TwinCatChangelog/docs/tc3.md

 #### NC

-- 'ContinuousUpdate' functionality added to `MC_TorqueControl` for fast communication to change the commanded target torque value (like a cyclic controller application).
+- 'ContinuousUpdate' feature added to `MC_TorqueControl` for fast communication to change the commanded target torque value (like a cyclic controller app).
 - New NC simulation mode for `MC_TorqueControl` (equal to the existing NC simulation axis with simulation encoder).
-- Automation Interface: Include axis links in encoder device xml.
+- Automation Interface: Include axis links in encoder device XML.
-- MC_MoveModulo improved to prevent seldom run-time error when new modulo command is requested during active movement.
+- `MC_MoveModulo` improved to prevent seldom run-time error when new modulo command is requested during active movement.
 - Improvement switching drive operation mode from TorqueCtrl into Pos/Velo-Ctrl.
 - If TcNcAxis attribute in PLC could not be resolved an error message appears.
 - Jerk adjustment in a special situation during the decoupling phase of an accelerating slave axis with a new motion command to minimize unexpected overshoot.
-- Encoder Sub Mask with value 0xFFFFFFFF is now leading to correct velocity scaling for e.g. Bodeplot.
+- Encoder Sub Mask with value 0xFFFFFFFF is now leading to correct velocity scaling for example Bode plot.
 - XFC time cam shorter than cycle time is supported.
 - `Tc2_MC2_XFC digital` cam is considering direction parameter when turning on (`MC_DigitalCamSwitch`).